senhub-io/mcp-server-prtg/docs/USAGE.md

 # Usage Guide

-This guide covers how to use MCP Server PRTG with MCP Client, direct API access, and integration examples.
+This guide covers how to use MCP Server PRTG with MCP Clients (like Claude Desktop), direct API access, and integration examples.

 ## Table of Contents